Thunderstorms swept across Maryland Monday evening, dumping rain in the Baltimore region, which was under a flash flood warning until 9:15 p.m.

 The summer is the most typical time of year for flooding in the area, according to NWS meteorologist Kyle Pallozzi, who works in the Baltimore/Washington forecast office.

-The Baltimore area is at a level three of four today, meaning there is a “moderate risk” for excessive rainfall.
+The Baltimore area was at a level three of four today, meaning there is a “moderate risk” for excessive rainfall.
 Pallozzi said this typically happens once or twice a year in the Baltimore region.

 Howard County Police reopened Main Street in historic Ellicott City around 7 p.m. after shutting it down earlier Monday evening “due to significant rainfall and reported water starting to appear on the roadway,” the county said in a post on social media.
+County officials said Main Street saw only “minor” standing water.

 Ellicott City experienced dangerous flooding in 2016 and 2018.
 Howard County is investing funds to mitigate the potential disasters from future floods.